antaldaniel/listen-local-slovakia/README.md

 -   `bib/dataspace.bib`: bibliographic entries for the data (sharing) space concept.

+-   `bib/decolonisation.bib`: decolonisation (in a cultural heritage and stewardship context.)

 -   `bib/dcat.bib`: bibliographic entries for data catalogues.

 -   `bib/ddi.bib`: bibliographic entries for the Data Description Initiative.